-If you need advice and guidance you can find us in the Student Centre.
+If you need advice and guidance you can find us in Student Life.
 Our services include help on a range of issues from applications, admissions and finance to careers, disability support and counselling.

 If you are coming to university for the first time, the NHS recommends that you have a vaccination to prevent meningitis and septicaemia.
 Your GP may have discussed this with you already, but if not and you would like some advice, local GP practices will be present at Welcome Weekend.
 You can register as a new patient or ask them about the vaccine.
 NHS information about the vaccine.
 You can also find out more about meningitis at meningitisnow.org.

 The careers service offers an impartial service to help you choose your future career, search for a job or voluntary opportunity, give you advice on your applications and tackling interviews.
 Our careers website has a whole host of resources and we provide advice by email and drop-in sessions as well as confidential guidance interviews.

 We provide a service to students who are visually impaired, hearing impaired, wheelchair users or people with mobility difficulties, medical conditions, autism, mental health services users, people with specific learning difficulties (for example, dyslexia) and more.
 Please get in touch as soon as possible to let us know about any support that you may need.
 More about our disability support

 Our confidential counselling service can support you through any personal or academic difficulties and develop constructive ways forward.